Tse (Cyrillic): History

 In the Cyrillic numeral system, Tse has a value of 900.
+Tse may also have been derived from Sampi (based on numerical relationship) or Fai (based on shape and numerical relationship).

 Usage

 Russian

 It is the 24th (if Yo is included) letter of the Russian alphabet.
 It is used both in native Slavic words (and corresponds to Proto-Indo-European *k in certain positions) and in borrowed words: